 - For chicken and other non-beef meat sources, organic ensures they are given organic feed and aren't treated with antibiotics (federal regulations prohibit the use of growth hormones in poultry and pork).
 It also means they have access to the outdoors.

 - Look for wild-caught or sustainable seafood.

-Focus on using oils like olive oil (EVOO), sesame oil, and coconut oil (avoid canola oil and soybean oil as these are both derived from genetically modified crops and are highly processed).
-Stock up on avocados and add in nuts/seeds (raw and unsalted).
+- Focus on using extra-virgin olive oil (EVOO), coconut oil, and avocado oil (avoid vegetable oils, canola oil, safflower/sunflower and peanut oil; most of these are derived from genetically modified crops, are highly processed, and are inflammatory).

 Natural and unrefined.